niklasramo/eventti/README.md

 <h3><a id="usage-duplicate-listeners" href="#usage-duplicate-listeners" aria-hidden="true">#</a> Preventing duplicate listeners</h3>

-Eventti's `Emitter` allows duplicate listeners by default (as do most event emitter implementations), but sometimes it's preferable to disallow duplicate event listeners.
+Eventti's `Emitter` allows duplicate listeners by default (as do most event emitter implementations), but sometimes it's preferable to prevent duplicate event listeners.

 ```typescript
 import { Emitter } from 'eventti';